-- 6.5.2 The development, whilst not providing any additional open space, will ensure that an adequate area of open space to the rear of the site is maintained.
-Furthermore, a green roof is proposed and existing mature trees are proposed to be retained.
-A condition of permit will require details of this green roof be provided. - 6.5.3 Given the constraints of the site, the nature and scale of the proposed development and acknowledging that the development will not result in a net loss of biodiversity, the level of landscaping maintained within the rear garden is considered acceptable in this instance. - 6.5.4 Policy G6 (Biodiversity and Access to Nature) of the London Plan states that development proposals should manage impacts on biodiversity and aim to secure net biodiversity gain.
-Policy LP47 (Biodiversity and Sites of Importance of Nature Conservation) of LP33 reinforces this policy, stating that all development should protect and, where possible, enhance biodiversity leading to a net gain. - 6.5.5 In order to help preserve endangered urban biodiversity and result in protection of biodiversity values, it is considered that replacement trees should be required as a condition of permit. - 6.5.6 Given the small scale nature of the proposal, subject to the provision of replacement trees and the provision of a green roof, it is considered to have an acceptable impact on the biodiversity of the site and the wider Borough and is deemed to be in accordance with Hackney Local Plan policies LP46 and LP47 and London Plan policies G5 and G6.
+- Policy G6 (Biodiversity and Access to Nature) of the London Plan states that development proposals should manage impacts on biodiversity and aim to secure net biodiversity gain.
+Policy LP47 (Biodiversity and Sites of Importance of Nature Conservation) of LP33 reinforces this policy, stating that all development should protect and, where possible, enhance biodiversity leading to a net gain. - 6.5.5 In order to help preserve endangered urban biodiversity and result in protection of biodiversity values, it is considered that swift or bat boxes should be required as a condition of permit. - 6.5.6 Given the small scale nature of the proposal, subject to the provision of bat or swift boxes, it is considered to have an acceptable impact on the biodiversity of the site and the wider Borough and is deemed to be in accordance with Hackney Local Plan policies LP46 and LP47 and London Plan policies G5 and G6.